Table of contents

 6. Keep jargon at bay

 The online world is for everybody, not simply for specialists who can understand complicated words.
 So, ensure that all the ideas and thoughts that you are putting out are explained in simple terms so that even an ordinary person can understand them.
 Please keep technical terms and jargon at bay as most of the readers won’t understand them.
 Also, give hyperlinks to different articles where readers can get more specific information on a particular subject.

 7. Use synonyms

 Wordplay is enjoyable and can help keep your audience hooked.
-If you are having trouble coming up with select words, you can always look at online tools and dictionaries.
+If you have trouble coming up with select words, you can always look at online tools and dictionaries.

 8. Make your text readable

 As per the inverted pyramid, you should always put important information at the top, but that doesn’t mean you put everything into the introduction itself.
 Therefore, it is vital to form a proper structure for your article so that a reader can get the article’s main idea with even a cursory glance.
 The best way to accomplish this is by providing proper headers at strategic points.